tshepang/blog/content/'Sintel' disappoints.md

     while battling a few unfriendly characters (including a fully-grown dragon!)
--   the whole thing feels empty; when the credits roll you murmur something along the lines of \"is that it!\"
+-   the whole thing feels empty; when the credits roll you murmur something along the lines of "is that it!"

 On a more positive note, the final battle is rather intense, and I wish it should have lasted longer.
-Otherwise there isn\'t much in this that motivates me to go watch this 15-minute piece again.
+Otherwise there isn't much in this that motivates me to go watch this 15-minute piece again.
 That this was done with FLOSS is not grounds for a dishonest review.